opencadc/docker-base/cadc-tomcat/README.md

 docker run -it --rm --volume=/path/to/config:/config:ro cadc-tomcat:latest /bin/bash

 ## running it
-docker run -d --volume=/path/to/config:/config:ro --volume=/path/to/logs:/logs:rw cadc-tomcat:latest
+docker run -d --user tomcat:tomcat --volume=/path/to/config:/config:ro cadc-tomcat:latest ...

 One can expose the tomcat port (-p {external http port}:8080) or use a proxy on the same host to access it via the private IP address.